uilicious/uilicious-docs-v3/getting-started/running-tests.md

 You start seeing results in the "Result" pane while the test is running.

 ![Test report in the UIlicious Editor](/static/img/uilicious-studio-editor-test-report-shown.png)

+You can click on the individual steps to view the screenshot for the step, or use the Up / Down Arrow Keys to move between steps.

 You can also view this test and past test runs from the "Runs" tab.